-- (D) recognize characteristics and structures of informational text, including: - (i) the central idea with supporting evidence; - (ii) features such as pronunciation guides and diagrams to support understanding; and - (iii) organizational patterns such as compare and contrast;
+- (B) explain the use of sound devices and figurative language and distinguish between the poet and the speaker in poems across a variety of poetic forms; - (C) explain structure in drama such as character tags, acts, scenes, and stage directions; - (D) recognize characteristics and structures of informational text, including: - (i) the central idea with supporting evidence; - (ii) features such as insets, timelines, and sidebars to support understanding; and - (iii) organizational patterns such as logical order and order of importance;

-Grade 4 Informative Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Informative Lesson Plans and Blackline Masters pp. 51-74); Grade 4 Student Resource Handbook
+Grade 5 Informative Mentor Passage Cards and Practice Passage Cards; Grade 5 Teacher Guide (Informative Lesson Plans and Blackline Masters pp. 51-74); Grade 5 Student Resource Handbook

-- (E) recognize characteristics and structures of argumentative text by: - (i) identifying the claim; - (ii) explaining how the author has used facts for an argument; and - (iii) identifying the intended audience or reader; and
+- (E) recognize characteristics and structures of argumentative text by: - (i) identifying the claim; - (ii) explaining how the author has used facts for or against an argument; and - (iii) identifying the intended audience or reader; and

-Grade 4 Opinion Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Opinion Lesson Plans and Blackline Masters pp. 25-48); Grade 4 Student Resource Handbook
+Grade 5 Opinion Mentor Passage Cards and Practice Passage Cards; Grade 5 Teacher Guide (Opinion Lesson Plans and Blackline Masters pp. 25-48); Grade 5 Student Resource Handbook

-- (F) recognize characteristics of multimodal and digital texts. - (10) Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
+- (F) recognize characteristics of multimodal and digital texts.; and - (10) Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.
-The student is expected to: - (A) explain the author's purpose and message within a text; - (B) explain how the use of text structure contributes to the author's purpose; - (C) analyze the author's use of print and graphic features to achieve specific purposes; - (D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices such as alliteration and assonance achieves specific purposes; - (E) identify and understand the use of literary devices, including first- or third-person point of view; - (F) discuss how the author's use of language contributes to voice; and
+The student is expected to: - (A) explain the author's purpose and message within a text; - (B) analyze how the use of text structure contributes to the author's purpose; - (C) analyze the author's use of print and graphic features to achieve specific purposes; - (D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices achieves specific purposes; - (E) identify and understand the use of literary devices, including first- or third-person point of view; - (F) examine how the author's use of language contributes to voice; and

-Grade 4 Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Lesson Plans and Blackline Masters); Grade 4 Student Resource Handbook
+Grade 5 Mentor Passage Cards and Practice Passage Cards; Grade 5 Teacher Guide (Lesson Plans and Blackline Masters); Grade 5 Student Resource Handbook